-Unfortunately, Pie passed away in June this year and she is dreadfully missed.
-She was an amazing support to me, and helped me keep together during very stressful period of my life with her unconditional love.
+Unfortunately, Pie passed away in June last year and she is dreadfully missed.
+She was an amazing support to me, and helped me keep together during a very stressful period of my life with her unconditional love.
 She taught me the value of patience, acceptance and moving forward.
 I would be in a completely different place had it not been for Pie.
-We underestimate animals but in reality they wiser than they are given credit for.
+We underestimate animals but in reality they are wiser than they are given credit for.

 I live in a small end of terrace house with really wonderful neighbours.
 I have a son named Alister.

 I trained in radiography at Hammersmith Hospital where I was offered my first job on completion, in 1983.
 After 2 years, I was promoted to a senior II radiographer at King’s College hospital.
 Following this I was again promoted at The Middlesex Hospital, now part of UCLH.
 I was then internally promoted as a Superintendent radiographer in charge of Uroradiology.
 I then in 2003, moved to Ealing Hospital as a Deputy Imaging Manager, so that I could be nearer to home and to be closer to Alister.
 In 2009, I was promoted to Imaging Services Manager and a budget holder for the department.
 I was in charge of 60 staff in the department.
-Whilst in post, in 2009, I discovered irregularities with attendances of 2 consultants, Miranda Harvie and Peter Schnatterbeck on regular basis, consultants claiming of overtimes not worked, consultants being paid for sessions whilst they were moonlighting, a consultant being paid for 6.5 days per week, whilst in department for half that time.
+Whilst in post, in 2009, I discovered irregularities with attendances of 2 consultants, Miranda Harvie and Peter Schnatterbeck on a regular basis claiming overtimes not worked, consultants being paid for sessions whilst they were moonlighting, a consultant being paid for 6.5 days per week, whilst in department for half that time.
 Radiology department was always overspent.
 As I was the budget holder, it would have been fraudulent of me to sign off wrong attendances and time sheets.
 I subsequently raised my concerns to line managers within the Trust.
 As problems persisted, this was escalated to top managers within the Trust which included John Coleman – Director of Operations, Paul Stanton – Director of HR, David Pratt – Director of Finance, William (Bill) Lynn – Medical Director, Julie Lowe – Chief Executive.
-Coleman, Pratt and Lowe have left Ealing Trust and working at other hospitals.
+Coleman, Pratt and Lowe have left Ealing Trust and work at other hospitals.
 Incidentally, Julie Lowe has continued to work at other sites with detrimental consequences

 In addition, I discovered, that Mike McWha, the PACS/RIS manager had failed to upload approximately 100 patient’s data over 6 month period, so compromising their treatment and possible prognosis.

 Mike McWha, on advice of Miranda Harvie made verbal false counter allegations against me.
-Despite their being no evidences, against me I was escorted out of the building, suspended and dismissed.
+Despite their being no evidence against me I was escorted out of the building, suspended and dismissed.
 Luckily, I took all my documented evidences with me as I left the premises.
 Nothing happened to either the consultants or the PACS/RIS manager.
 Staff wrote in support of me which Trust ignored.
-I took my case to court at Interim Relief Hearing, with help of Edward Cooper and Julie Morris, where under special situations such as mine, where dismissal is due to whistleblowing can be heard.
+I took my case to court at Interim Relief Hearing, with help of Edward Cooper and Julie Morris, where under special situations such as mine, where dismissal is due to whistleblowing, can be heard.
 I won with kind and expert help of Helen Mountfield, QC, and James Laddie, QC.
-Only handful of cases have won this as it’s difficult to prove that a dismissal has been a direct result of whistleblowing and there is only 1 week to make application from being dismissed.
+Only a handful of cases have won this as it’s difficult to prove that a dismissal has been a direct result of whistleblowing and there is only 1 week to make application from being dismissed.
 Paul Stanton, representing Ealing Trust, refused to let me return to my post when asked by Judge Mahoney.
 I also subsequently won the appeal hearing against my dismissal.
 Trust again refused.